sjarapahni/sjarapahni.github.io/README.md

-👩🏽‍🔬 I am passionate about understanding infectious disease biology and translating discoveries into global health impact.
+👩🏽‍🔬 I am passionate about understanding infectious disease biology and translating findings into global health impact.

-Currently exploring PhD opportunities focused on host–parasite interactions, vector biology, and translational malaria research.
+Currently exploring PhD opportunities and Research Assistant that may lead to PhD.

+## 🔬 Research & Professional Experience